duneanalytics/docs/docs/resources/faq/how-are-results-refreshing.md

 ---
-title: How are results refreshing?
+title: How do results get refreshed?
 ---

-# How do results refresh?
+# How do results get refreshed?

 When a Visualization is viewed, either on a query page or on a dashboard, the Dune backend will inspect the age of the most recent result.
 If the result is stale (currently defined as >3 hours old), Dune will automatically queue an execution for this query and run it in the background.